 The ASIC MoneySmart website has information on how to complain about financial services and products - the site also contains sample complaint letters.

-The Personal Property Securities Register can be searched before you purchase a car, motorbike, caravan, trailer or boat.
+The Personal Property Securities Register (PPSR) can be searched before you purchase a car, motorbike, caravan, trailer or boat.
 For more information on PPSR when buying a car see the My Car website from Legal Aid WA.
 This website resource provides essential information for car buyers, whether buying privately, through a car dealership or at auction.
 Use this website to learn about your legal rights when buying a car and where to get help if something goes wrong.
 You are also covered by Australian Consumer Law when you purchase a vehicle.

 If you have a problem in relation to your mobile phone, visit the ASIC MoneySmart website for more information.
 The Telecommunications Consumer Protections Code is also a good source of information.
 For problems with a phone bill, contract, coverage, network faults, or overcharging, contact the Telecommunications Industry Ombudsman on 1800 062 058.

 The Australian Competition and Consumer Commission (ACCC) has a number of useful guides about consumer issues.